Geijera salicifolia: Description

 Geijera salicifolia is a shrub or tree that typically grows to a height of 25–35 m, sometimes with hairs on the branches, flowers and lower surface of the leaves.
 The leaves are narrow elliptic to egg-shaped, 60–130 mm long and 10–50 mm wide on a channelled petiole 3–22 mm long.
 The flowers are arranged in loose groups 20–180 mm long, the sepals 0.5–1.2 mm long and the petals 2–3 mm long.
 Flowering occurs from September to November and the fruit is oval to more or less spherical, 5–6 mm long containing a shiny black seed.

 Taxonomy

 Geijera salicifolia was first formally described in 1834 by Heinrich Wilhelm Schott in his book Rutaceae - Fragmenta Botanica.

 Distribution and habitat

-Glasswood grows in rainforest, including dry rainforest, and woodland from sea level to an altitude of 880 m and occurs in New Guniea, New Caledonia and Australia.
+Glasswood grows in rainforest, including dry rainforest, and woodland from sea level to an altitude of 880 m and occurs in New Guinea, New Caledonia and Australia.
 In Australia it is found from Coen in Queensland south to the Budderoo National Park in New South Wales and west to the north-east of the Northern Territory.